• Feb 4, 2025

 5. Faster Time to Market

 A DXP can help brands improve their time to market by allowing them to publish digital content across numerous channels quickly.
-The marketing team can manage content without being dependent on developers, giving both groups more freedom and enabling businesses to release new products and features faster.
+The marketing team can manage content without being dependent on developers, giving both groups more freedom and enabling businesses to release new products, markets and features faster.

 DXP 101: From disjointed to seamless customer experiences